There’s no shortage of things to do and see in Lima, Peru. Take our guided tour to view these fascinating sites:

 Plaza Mayor / Plaza de Armas

-The Plaza Mayor or Plaza de Armas of Lima, is the birthplace of the city of Lima, and one of Lima’s main tourist attractions.
-Established in 1535, this bustling square was once the economic and cultural heart, and was where the masses congregated for religious celebrations, colourful markets and exhilarating bull fights.
-Today this historic piazza is a lively, bustling place offering beautiful insight into life as a Peruvian.
+The Plaza Mayor or Plaza de Armas, is the birthplace of the city of Lima, and a primary tourist attraction.
+Built in 1535, this bustling square was once the economic and cultural heart of Lima, filled with throngs of people gathering for religious celebrations, markets and even bull fights.
+Today, this historic piazza offers a window onto Lima’s vibrant lifestyle.

 Presidential Palace / Palacio de Gobierno

-The impressive presidential palace, also known as House of Pizarro, sprawls on the banks of the Rimac.
-Marvel at the magnificent majestic entrance and opulently decorated halls.
-The objects inside reveal the narrative of Lima’s colonial history.
-Make sure to see the changing of the guard that happens at noon each day.
-Decked out in rich royal scarlet and striking blue garb the soldiers are a sight to behold.
+The Presidential Palace, also known as the House of Pizarro, dominates the banks of the Rimac River.
+Marvel at the majestic entrance and opulently decorated halls rich with artefacts detailing the narrative of Lima’s colonial history.
+Watch the colourful spectacle of the changing of the palace guard that takes place at noon each day.

 Monastery of San Francisco / Monasterio de San Francisco